 - These laws may deal with national and / or international arbitrations in the same text or in different texts;

-- Many national laws (around 90) have been inspired by UNCITRAL Model law : c & #8217; is an example of legislation in order to simplify the convergence of legislations.
+- Many national laws (around 90) have been inspired by UNCITRAL Model law This is an example of legislation to simplify the convergence of laws.

-N & #8217; let's not go by four paths: there is no definition of what is an arbitral award, nor in the New York conventionnor in the majority of national laws.
+Let's go no further: there is no definition of what an arbitral award is, nor in the New York conventionnor in the majority of national laws.

 In the end, only the national judge can affirm whether a document is an arbitral award or not.

-However, it is possible to state that the following are not arbitral awards:
+But, it is possible to say that the following are not arbitral awards:

 - a procedural order,

 - a decision concerning the jurisdiction of the arbitral tribunal,

 - an interim measure ordered by the arbitral tribunal,

 - an interlocutory award (ie a decision that intervenes without definitively ruling on the parties 'claims, for example a decision ruling on the parties' liability, pending the decision on the amount of damages and interest),

 - a decision rendered by default (ie in the absence of a party),